Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 The due date for this project is May 11, 2022.

 LIMITATIONS:
-The limitations of this project is that it cannot handle infinite scrolling websites, and it cannot reach into iframes.
-As of May 6, 2022 it also can't deal with javascript intensive websites, but I'm working on that and hopefully it will be completed by the due date.
+The limitations of this project is that it cannot reach into iframes.
+Nor can it deal with authentication and complexities like that.

+[ATTENTION]:
+This API can somewhat handle javascript heavy pages as well as infinite scroll pages but it has not been tested entirely.
+If you would like to use this feature, uncomment the specified line in search.py.
+By default it will not handle such tasks because I thought it was outside the scope of this project and things get quite a bit more complex and slower when selenium is introduced.

 To start the virtual environment: source pyapi/bin/activate